mdgspace/2023_lecture_3_notes-taking-app/README.md

 - Linux

-  - Run `sudo apt install nodejs` in the terminal to install the LTS version.
+  - Run `sudo apt install nodejs npm` in the terminal to install the LTS version.

 ---